WolfangAukang/StarUML-for-Fedora/README.md

 # Script for installing StarUML on Fedora

-**NOTE**: For contributions, please use the testing branch, instead of master.
+**NOTE**: Right now, Fedora is not my daily usage distro, and I'm not using StarUML anymore (left college and went into the not so obscure path of Sysadmin).
+So, feel free to update this project, I will gladly receive PR's and even check them in a virtual machine (I still use one with Fedora :) ).
+Also, for contributions, please use a testing branch, instead of committing directly to master.
 Thanks!

 This script was tested on Fedora 23-26 (even confirmed to be working with CentOS 7!
 Only make changes to script in case of using yum) .
 It downloads the version 2.80 of StarUML from its webpage.
 In case they update their version, please indicate it to me to test a new installation script (or maybe only change its version, hopefully).